vlizBE/dcafs/README.md

 ## Installation

-* Option one is cloning the hub, and run it/package it in your preferred IDE.
+* Option one is cloning the repo, and run it/package it in your preferred IDE.
 * Option two is look at the most recent release and download that.
 There's no installer involved, just unpack the zip.

 ## First steps